min-kim-careers/portfolio-showcase/README.md

 # Portfolio Website Showcase

-This repository contains the code for my personal portfolio website, showcasing my projects, skills, and contact information.
+This is a showcase repository for my personal portfolio website, showcasing my projects, skills, and contact information.
 The project is divided into two main parts: the backend and the frontend.

 ## Table of Contents